 Sports Courts UK Ltd has now completed the works and the lovely new MUGA (Multi Use Games Area aka ‘The compound’!) will be open from tomorrow, 8th October.
 The extensive works have included improving the drainage, resurfacing the area and adding new goals/basketball hoops.
 New tarmac has been installed and a bright and colourful anti-slip layer and court markings have been added, making the MUGA a fun and safe place for ball sports throughout the year.

-Good news for the littlest Stoneydowners: playground supplier Eibe has been selected by Waltham Forest Council to undertake the refurbishment of the under-7’s playground.
+Good news for the littlest Stoneydowners: playground supplier Eibe has been selected by Waltham Forest Council to undertake the refurbishment of the under-7’s playground in 2015.

 Check out images of the proposed design below.

 We’re told that the work will commence in September and be complete by October 2015.

 The council will display the proposed design at Stoneydown Park play area, and Eibe are hoping to come to the folk festival to hear your comments.

 We attended the public consultation on 2 March 2013 at Vestry House and took these photographs of the display boards presented by the three contractors.
 Please do take a look at their ideas.
 We have asked that the successful contractor works with the group and park users to ensure that the final project actually reflects the park users views.

 At our AGM in July 2012 we agreed that our next major project would be the development of an underused, uninspiring corner of the park into an interactive sensory garden.
 The inspiration for the project stemmed from our wish to remember Claire Tansley, a local resident who was a very active member of the group and a person who contributed in so many ways to our local community.
 Sadly Claire died in February 2012.
 The ethos of the project is to develop a space where children can learn through play, explore their environment, introduce bio diversity and encourage families and park users to enjoy their local green space.